Skip to main content

 It’s important to go through the proper channels to check that your name isn’t already in use.

-Ensure your business’s name is truly one of a kind by:
+The best way to avoid that is by ensuring your business’s name is truly one of a kind by searching the internet.

 A quick internet search can show you if someone else is using a similar name, and where else in the world your name may be used.